CraigStuntz/CraigStuntz.github.io/drafts/2020-02-18-equality-is-hard.markdown

 ```

 This is _not_ true in C#; C# uses **reference equality**.
 Reference equality asks if the two objects being
-compared are the same object, regardless of their contents:
+compared are the same object.
+In other words, does the variable point at the same area of memory?
+A
+reference to two different blocks of memory will be unequal even if their contents are identical:

 ```cs
 class MyString {